UnintelligibleMaker/PyTerrainModeler/README.md

   - numpy-stl
     `pip install numpy-stl`

+* Building a model
+  - Mount Rainier
+    - Dry run/Draft: lower res/quicker.
+I use this mode when changing other settings and tuning them to a good model `python ./bin/Rainier.py -n`
+    - Full Quality.
+THis will take a while.
+      `python ./bin/Rainier.py -n`
+  - Other Examples:
+    - ./bin/King&Peirce.py
+    - ./bin/Lake\ Washington.py
+    - ./bin/Yosemite.py

 * Model Errors
-  - If a model has a hole in it; meaning there are places of 0 (unitless but usually mm) z-height that are left out.
-It can create a "model" that is not totally connected and one objedt...but an STL has only one object.
+  - If a model has a hole in it, meaning there are places of 0 (unitless but usually mm) z-height that are left out, t can create a "model" that is not totally connected and one object...but an STL has only one object.
 So mine ends up somewhat deformed but eh.
+  - Sometimes (though it's rare now) a triangle faces the wrong way (in vs out of the model).
+There are bugs that I hope are getting rarer.
+I'm good with righty-tighty / lefty-loosey even when rotated backwards but not as good with clockwise and anti-clockwise when rotated backwards.
     Most slicers will be OK with this, though some will point out the model errors.
-I ignore them but that's just me and I am, after all, Unintelligible Maker.
+I ignore them but that's just me, and I am an Unintelligible Maker.